MatthewHaas/reneth_gbs/README.md

 ## make_snp_table.sh
 Shell script to pull SNP calls out of VCF files and put into a tab-separated (TSV) file.
 Requires normalize.awk

+## merge_vcf_files.sh
+Shell script that uses bcftools merge to combine the largest VCF files (filtered) into a single VCF file

 ## normalize.awk
 AWK script required by **make_snp_table.sh** to pull SNP calls out of VCF files to make tab-separated (TSV) file.